jenvara/FEWDFinalProject/README.md

   1. Full Screen View
   2. 660px - Nav Bar changes color and rearranges
   3. 480px - 2 Columns switch to 1 Column format
-- The jquery is utilized on home page with carousal.
+- The jquery is utilized on home page with a basic carousel.
+  1. Sometimes load time is slow (needs work).
+  2. Sometimes I have to click portfolio after page loads to get it to work (I don't know what's wrong with it).

 # Requirements for Installation and Viewing Project
 System Installations: